-The CHSL Eligibility Criteria is set by the Staff Selection Commission.
+The Criteria for SSC CHSL Eligibility is set by the Staff Selection Commission.

 Every year the SSC (Staff Selection Commission) conducts an annual examination known as Combined Higher Secondary Level (CHSL) to recruit candidates to fill the posts of Lower Division Clerk (LDC)/ Junior Secretariat Assistant (JSA), Postal Assistant (PA)/ Sorting Assistant (SA) and Data Entry Operator (DEO).
 These posts will form the backbone of the various ministries and departments of the Government of India.

 Candidates who are taking the SSC CHSL Exam this 2019 must go through SSC CHSL Eligibility criteria carefully to ensure they meet the key requirements, before filling up the application form.

 The SSC CHSL Eligibility Criteria are as follows:

 - Age Limit

 The vacancies for SSC CHSL 2020 has not yet been declared by the conducting body.
 However, candidates can download pdf for SSC CHSL vacancies 2019 at the below-mentioned link for reference.